Shergy82/broad-oak-group-app/PUSH_NOTIFICATIONS_GUIDE.md

 ---

 **That's it!** You're done.
-The "install dependencies" step from the previous guide has been automated.
 Your application is now fully configured to send push notifications.